In Michigan’s Macomb County, uncertainty over ‘Bidenomics’

 A drive around Macomb County reveals an economy that’s far from moribund.
 Parking lots are full.
 Empty storefronts are few and far between.

-“They’re building everywhere,” says Melinda Stromile, a waitress at Olive Garden in Warren, Michigan.
+“They’re building everywhere,” says Melinda Stromile, a server at Olive Garden in Warren, Michigan.
 “Every time I see a building go up, I pray that it will be a Five Below” – a discount chain offering “cool stuff” for $1 to $5.

 But inside those stores, the president’s economic plan – which he has dubbed “Bidenomics” – isn’t generating much confidence.
-“I know about as much about Bidenomics as Joe Biden does,” says one small business owner in Sterling Heights who declined to give his name.
+“I know about as much about Bidenomics as Joe Biden does,” says one small-business owner in Sterling Heights who declined to give his name.

 The term Bidenomics has come to refer to the president’s goal of strengthening the economy from the bottom up, through policies that aid working-class Americans – and through federal investment in infrastructure and green energy.
 To critics, Bidenomics is associated with rising federal debt and pandemic-era spending that helped fuel inflation.